stroiman/obsidian-frontmatter-smith/README.md

 > [!WARNING]
 > There is currently _NO_ input validation.
 So if "key" properties are not valid
 > frontmatter keys, things will probably just fail for weird reasons.
-This is
+Also,
+> duplicate keys for object entries will _probably_ just result in the last
-> something that I intent to look into.
+> instance overwriting the first.
+This is something that I intent to look into.

 ## Use cases